-FACTORS INCREASING THE OPERATING BUDGET
+FACTORS AFFECTING THE OPERATING BUDGET

-The 2009-2010 Operating Budget for CMS must be adjusted for the impact of increasing costs to sustain current operations, enrollment growth and opening new schools.
+The 2009-2010 Operating Budget for CMS must be adjusted for the impact of reductions in funding expected from our primary funding sources - the state and the county and for increasing costs to sustain current operations, enrollment growth and opening new schools.
+Key factors contributing to lower operating costs for 2009-10 include actual funding reductions of \$34 million from the county and \$40 million from the state.
 Key factors contributing to higher operating costs for 2009-10 include salary and benefit increases, increasing the mileage reimbursement rate, higher insurance premiums, continuing the Weighted Student Staffing model, resources required to address the minimal enrollment growth and the operational costs associated with opening six new facilities.
-These increases total \$34,740,700 from all funding sources and do not include the expansion or introduction of any new initiatives.
+These increases total \$49.4 million from all funding sources and do not include the expansion or introduction of any new initiatives.
+Another key factor in the budget is the increase in federal funding for the American Recovery and Reinvestment Act, ARRA.
+ARRA funds included in the 2009-10 budget total \$62.8 million.